 What makes the hidden miracle of Purim outshine and outlast the open miracles of Pesach?

 A Powerful Lesson

-The Seforim explain that the story of Purim teaches us a powerful lesson; every event that occurs in the world, even when it seems it is contrary to the will of Hashem, is actually being used to bring about the final purpose; to bring the revelation of Hashem to the world.
-The rise of Haman, the abduction of Esther, the decree, all proved to facilitate and bring about the ultimate Glory of the Hand of Hashem.
+The Seforim explain that the story of Purim teaches us a powerful lesson.
+Every event that occurs in the world, even when it seems it is contrary to the will of Hashem, is actually being used to bring about the final purpose, to bring the revelation of Hashem to the world.
+The rise of Haman, the abduction of Esther, the decree -- all proved to facilitate the ultimate Glory of the Hand of Hashem.
 The Megillah is a microcosm of the ultimate redemption, when we will see that everything that occurs is actually bringing about the revelation of Hashem.
 The lesson of Purim is eternal, complimenting the final redemption, and it will take its place alongside it. "ונהפך הוא" - and it was turned around.
 Everything was used in the end for the good!